|Jackpot City Casino||

 Depositing in Japanese currency

-To start, follow our links above to sign up for an account with any of these recommended casinos and you’ll also be rewarded with some alluring welcome bonuses.
+To start, follow our links on this page to sign up for an account with any of these recommended casinos and you’ll also be rewarded with some alluring welcome bonuses.
 Registering for an account is easy and can be done within a few minutes by providing your basic contact information and verifying that you are over 18 years of age.
 Make sure to select JPY as your chosen currency method.

 Once you’ve signed in, head to the banking section to transfer funds to your account.
 Select from any of the available deposit methods (the most popular options are listed below), enter the amount of Yen you wish to transfer and follow the prompts to complete your transaction.
 Most deposits are processed immediately, so you can start playing casino games for real money right away.